VisionQuest: Cast and characters

-A superpowered android and former Avenger created using the artificial intelligences (AIs) J.A.R.V.I.S. and Ultron as well as the Mind Stone.
-The character was killed in the film Avengers: Infinity War (2018) and then resurrected, with an all-white appearance and no memories or emotions, in the series WandaVision (2021).
-After his memories were restored at the end of that series, Vision is now struggling to connect to those memories in VisionQuest.
-Showrunner Terry Matalas compared this journey to that of the Star Trek character Spock in the film Star Trek IV: The Voyage Home (1986).
-As part of his journey, Vision sees personifications of other AI programs in his mind.
+A superpowered android and former Avenger created using the AIs J.A.R.V.I.S. and Ultron as well as the Mind Stone.
+Vision was killed in the film Avengers: Infinity War (2018) and then resurrected, with an all-white appearance and no memories or emotions, in the series WandaVision (2021).
+After his memories were restored at the end of that series, Vision is now struggling to reconnect with those memories because he has no emotional attachment to them, with showrunner Terry Matalas calling him a "blank slate"; he compared this journey to that of the Star Trek character Spock in the film Star Trek IV: The Voyage Home (1986).
+By the start of VisionQuest, Vision has been disguising himself as a human and working at a pub for years.
+He sees various AI personas in his mind, and like them, assumes a human avatar when he retreats into it.